 It can be unnerving to invest in an index fund for the first time if you are not already an experienced investor.
 Just make sure only to invest money you can spare and have patience.

 Also, make sure to do your stock research before making any purchases.
 When you put the initial work in upfront, your money will start to work for you down the road and grow your net worth, another important factor in reaching financial independence, which I discuss more below.

 Several benefits exist for calculating and keeping on top of your net worth.
 Knowing your net worth empowers you know whether you have made financial progress as well as your level of financial security in the event of exigent circumstances (like what we saw with Coronavirus-related stimulus checks).

 Knowing your net worth can also help to motivate you toward creating an emergency fund, or money set aside for 3-12 months (depending on personal situation and risk tolerance) of expenses.

 Before learning how to invest in index funds on Robinhood, you should already have at least a few months’ worth of living expenses in your savings account.

 Knowing how much you have saved for emergencies and long-term financial needs is important for your personal finances.
-Fortunately, Personal Capital offers free stock tracking app and investment reporting through a free financial dashboard.
+Fortunately, Empower (Personal Capital is now Empower) offers a free stock tracking app and investment reporting through a free financial dashboard.